1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 It is a 32bit 24V mainboard with a Huada HC32F460 KCTA ARM Cortex-M4 with 192KB SRAM and 512KB Flash.
 The speed  of the ARM chip is listed as 200MHz by the manufacturer.
 The mainboard comes with TMC2208 silent stepper drivers *soldered* onto the board (they can't be swapped out!).
+At least some motherboards are known to use the GC6609 clone driver.
+It is not currently known if any motherboards use genuine TMC drivers.
 It offers a microSD card reader, a USB-C connector and a 10 pin connector for adding the control unit.

 ![Mainboard TriGorilla front](../assets/images/mainboard_front_web.jpg)